doomvega/Testing-Range-Styles/README.md

 # Important!

 Please credit me somewhere on your site if you use my work.
 It means a lot to me.
 Let me know if you make a site with one of my layouts!
 I'd love to see. 🥰

+Copied directly from the Testing Range: *"Once I make these, the content that people put on their websites is out of my hands; I'm not responsible for it.
+If they're hosting with Neocities or Nekoweb, report the website if it breaks their rules.
+As a general rule of thumb, I would appreciate if the sites people made weren't bigoted or hate-filled.
+That's not why any of us should be making websites."*